BeRo1985/pasvulkan/docs/renderer_design.md

 **1. Normal mesh-shader path** (default)

-`mesh_cull.comp` performs object-level frustum and Hi-Z culling and, for each surviving object, emits one indirect task-shader dispatch with `groupCountX = ceil(meshletCount / 32)`.
+`mesh_cull.comp` performs per-node (per TGroup mesh node) frustum and Hi-Z culling and, for each surviving node, emits one indirect task-shader dispatch with `groupCountX = ceil(meshletCount / 32)`.
 The **task shader** (`mesh.task`, `TASK_GROUP_SIZE = 32`) then runs one workgroup per 32 meshlets: in Pass 0 it applies per-meshlet frustum culling only; in Pass 1 it additionally tests each meshlet's bounding sphere against the Hi-Z pyramid.
 Meshlets that survive are forwarded via the task payload to the **mesh shader** (`mesh.mesh`) for rasterization.

 **2. `MESHLET_EXPAND` mode** (alternative compile-time variant)